code-423n4/2024-08-wildcat/docs/Known Issues.md

 So for example, we would not accept a finding that says you could do ten million transfers to accumulate ten million wei worth of the market token.
 On the other hand, in V1 there was a finding where the dust could cause a market to be impossible to close, which is why we now round down for withdrawal payments to a batch.

-**Some assembly blocks leave dirty bits in memory**
+**Some assembly blocks leave dirty bytes in memory**

 For example, in `HooksConfig`, all of the calls from a market to the various hook functions are done in assembly, with the calldata written to unallocated memory that is left as is at the end of the call.
-We would only accept a finding on this subject if it demonstrated a specific attack showing this is unsafe or can lead to buggy behavior.
+We would only accept a finding on this subject if it demonstrated a specific attack that could break the market in some way.

 **It is possible for markets to be constructed in a way that makes it impossible for anyone to request a withdrawal**